 It doesn’t matter how wealthy you are or aren’t; in the majority of cases, life insurance is essential.
 Life insurance may be indispensable as to replace lost income power of a deceased spouse, and for more affluent households, life insurance can provide necessary liquidity to pay taxes and settle an estate.
 Keep in mind that you may want to make an irrevocable trust the owner of such a policy for tax purposes.

 At Advanced Wealth Advisors, our extensive experience in estate planning makes us unique financial advisors in Naples FL.
-Contact us today to get connected with a skilled financial planner!
+Contact us today to get working on your wealth management plan!